 An ambition for the HSHAZ scheme is to prepare a comprehensive yet accessible Shopfronts Design Guide for the Bruce Grove Conservation Area.
 This guide will serve as a resource to enable landowners, developers and planners to make informed decisions on materials, details and types of construction for shopfronts, facades and forecourts.
 It will also provide an understanding of the permissions required for making changes to properties.

 Consultation with the local community and particularly with local business and property owners will be critical to the success of the Design Guide.
 The feedback of local people will be sought through one-on-one interviews, workshops, open online consultation and dedicated consultation events, in order to ensure that the guidance is user-friendly and workable.

 It is envisioned that the HSHAZ Shopfronts Design Guide will ultimately serve to inform and/or form the basis of future policy and planning decisions affecting the Bruce Grove Conservation Area.

-A key element of the HSHAZ programme is the HSHAZ Cultural Programme, which will launch in December 2021.
-The HSHAZ Cultural Programme is a series of commissioned cultural activities that will celebrate the local identity of Tottenham.
+A key element of the HSHAZ programme is the HSHAZ Cultural Programme.
+The programme is a series of commissioned cultural activities that will celebrate the local identity of Tottenham.
 It will include research projects exploring the stories of local people and the hidden histories in Bruce Castle Museum’s archives; literature pop-up events; public are interventions; and a walking trail.
 A particular focus of these projects will be engaging with, encouraging participation from and developing skills in young people in the local area.

-The HSHAZ Cultural Programme will be delivered by a Cultural Consortium made up of five cultural and community organisations:
+The HSHAZ Cultural Programme is being delivered by a Cultural Consortium made up of five cultural and community organisations: